NxPKG/khulnasoft-docs/content/cloudflare-one/identity/authorization-cookie/cors.md

 If you make a simple CORS request to an Access-protected domain and have not yet logged in, the request will return a `CORS error`.
 There are two ways you can resolve this error:

 - **Option 1** — [Log in and refresh the page](#authenticate-manually).
-- **Option 2** — [Create a Cloudflare Worker which automatically sends an authentication token](#send-authentication-token-with-cloudflare-worker).
+- **Option 2** — [Create a Khulnasoft Worker which automatically sends an authentication token](#send-authentication-token-with-cloudflare-worker).
 This method only works if both sites involved in the CORS exchange are behind Access.

 ### Authenticate manually